 The costs referred to here are discussed in more detail, including the basis for the request, in Petitioner's Exhibit 2, page 23 lines 1 - 20.
-Since these costs relate to future projects associated with closure of generating stations and environmental requirements, Duke i.
-Please see Attachment CAC 1.6-B.
+Since these costs relate to future projects associated with closure of generating stations and environmental requirements, Duke ii.
+Please see the Company's response to subpart g.i above.